richardschoen/NodeOni/README.md

 **APPDIR** - The IFS directory location for the Node.js app. **Ex: /nodeapps**

 **CMD** - Node.js command. **Ex: node hello.js**

+**CCSID** - When using the iToolkit component for command access, I originally had some issues with CL commands not working correctly.
+However I don't currently remember exactly why.
+This may have been solved, however I recommend still passing a value of 37 unless you are in a non US country.
+If you set to *SAME, the CCSID will stay the same as your current job with no change.

 **DSPSTDOUT** - Display the outfile contents.
 Nice when debugging.